Tips for a successfull D.I.Y. Pendulum Latest change 2026-05-12

 I use only the method according to the Schumacher article with rather good results.
 That means that the timing of the drive-pulse is extremely important.

 I have no Charron ring or some similar mechanism to reduce the amount of ellipse.
-My experience so far is that a correct timing also seems to limit the amount of ellipse.
+My experience so far is that a correct timing also seems to limit the amount of ellipse growth.

 Use a drive coil of small diameter.
 The Schumacher equation predicts that a bob with a high Q needs to be driven very close to the center.
 So, to make your coil effective, give it around the same radius.
 However, you generally won't know the Q in advance and maybe need to redesign your coils after some experiments.